RobTillaart/DAC8560/README.md

 ### Internal Reference

-Not tested, experimental, use with care.
+See datasheet 7.3.5 Enable/Disable Internal Reference, P21.

 The DAC8560 has an internal reference voltage of 2.5 volt.
+The internal reference is default enabled.
-One can use this or use the an external **Vref**.
+One can use this or use an external reference via **Vref** pin.

 Unknown if the voltage of the internal Vref can be measured on the **Vref** pin.

 - **void enableInternalReference()** idem.